Election on constitutional amendments in Ohio could impact abortion rights measure

-COLUMBUS, Ohio (AP) — Voter registration will close Monday for an election on whether to make it more difficult to amend Ohio's constitution, the results of which could have immediate consequences for an abortion rights amendment in the works.
+COLUMBUS, Ohio (AP) — Early in-person voting began Tuesday in an election in Ohio to determine whether to make it more difficult to amend the state's constitution, the results of which could have immediate consequences for an abortion rights amendment in the works.

 If approved, Issue 1 would raise the threshold for passing future constitutional changes from a simple majority in place since 1912 to a 60% supermajority.